Report of Lost Forum Attachments after Upgrade

 Good work on this all.
 Glad to see that the bug was due to an older browser and not something more serious.
 As for supporting ie6, it will get less important each year but it could be that for now some people in their office on a college issued computer may not have a choice.

 On the side I will look into the downloading issue and whether the judicious use of some conditional comments may make the layout viewable at least .

-#12 Updated by Boone Gorges over 10 years ago
+#12 Updated by Boone Gorges about 12 years ago

 Chris, you should feel free to totally rewrite the markup for the attachments box under the post.
 Start at function bb_attachments_post_attachments, around line 240.
 I suggest putting it inside of a div class="bp-widget", or some other markup that already exists in BP core.
 If you don't get to it, I will look at it sometime soon myself.